New Hampshire: Branches of government

+Chamber of the New Hampshire House of Representatives.
+The House is the fourth-largest lower house in the English-speaking world.

 New Hampshire has a bifurcated executive branch, consisting of the governor and a five-member executive council which votes on state contracts worth more than $10,000 and "advises and consents" to the governor's nominations to major state positions such as department heads and all judgeships and pardon requests.
 New Hampshire does not have a lieutenant governor; the Senate president serves as "acting governor" whenever the governor is unable to perform the duties.

 The legislature is called the General Court.
 It consists of the House of Representatives and the Senate.
 There are 400 representatives, making it one of the largest elected bodies in the English-speaking world, and 24 senators.
 Legislators are paid a nominal salary of $200 per two-year term plus travel costs, the lowest in the U.S. by far.
 Thus most are effectively volunteers, nearly half of whom are retirees.
 (For details, see the article on Government of New Hampshire.)

 The state's sole appellate court is the New Hampshire Supreme Court.
 The Superior Court is the court of general jurisdiction and the only court which provides for jury trials in civil or criminal cases.
 The other state courts are the Probate Court, District Court, and the Family Division.